Nintendo Switch Online Is Bad, but It Is Salvageable.

 Rant aside, let's discuss what your subscription to Nintendo Online gets you.

 - Cloud Saves for most games

-- Access to stream 20 NES games (Now 27 games in the library)
+- Access to stream several Nintendo NES and Super NES games

 - The ability to play online

 - Occasional free trial weeks for select games.

 Okay.
 So, not much.
 But it is half the cost of similar programs like Playstation Plus.
 Oh, and every individual user of the console has to have their own Nintendo Switch Online account.
 Yeah...